MRtrix3/mrtrix3/docs/reference/commands/dwi2response.rst

 * Dhollander, T.; Raffelt, D. & Connelly, A. Unsupervised 3-tissue response function estimation from single-shell or multi-shell diffusion MR data without a co-registered T1 image.
 ISMRM Workshop on Breaking the Barriers of Diffusion MRI, 2016, 5

-* Dhollander, T.; Mito, R.; Raffelt, D. & Connelly, A. Improved white matter response function estimation for 3-tissue constrained spherical deconvolution.
+* If -wm_algo option is not used: Dhollander, T.; Mito, R.; Raffelt, D. & Connelly, A. Improved white matter response function estimation for 3-tissue constrained spherical deconvolution.
 Proc Intl Soc Mag Reson Med, 2019, 555

 --------------